 - 1.1.
-The most important sign/indicator of abuse or neglect is a disclosure from a pupil, and this will always be taken seriously. - 1.2.
+The most important sign/indicator of abuse or neglect is a disclosure from a pupil and this will always be taken seriously.
+Staff will give reassurance that they will be supported and kept safe.
+A pupil will never be given the impression that they are creating a problem by reporting abuse, sexual violence, sexual harassment or feel shame in doing so. - 1.2.
 Signs and indicators can often appear in a cluster.
 Serious case reviews have found that parental substance misuse, domestic abuse and parental mental health problems (known collectively as the 'toxic trio') coexisting in a family can increase the risks to children. - 1.3.
 Pupils may show symptoms from one, all, or none of the categories, but staff will be vigilant to anything unusual displayed by the pupil.
 Many of the indicators below may be caused by other factors not connected to any form of abuse.
 However, if concerned, staff will always exercise professional curiosity and will share concerns with the DSL. - 1.4.
-We are aware that in an abusive relationship, the child may: - Appear frightened of their parent/carer - Act in a way that is inappropriate to their age and stage of development (whilst taking into account the different patterns of development and different ethnic groups).

-1.5.
-We are aware that in an abusive relationship, the parent or carer may:

-- · persistently avoid child health services and treatment of the child's illnesses - have unrealistic expectations of the child - frequently complain about or to the child and fail to provide attention or praise - be absent - be misusing substances - · persistently refuse to allow access on home visits by professionals - be involved in domestic violence and abuse - be socially isolated. - 1.6.
+We are aware that in an abusive relationship, the child may: - appear frightened of their parent/carer - act in a way that is inappropriate to their age and stage of development (whilst taking into account the different patterns of development and different ethnic groups) - 1.5.
+We are aware that in an abusive relationship, the parent or carer may: - · persistently avoid child health services and treatment of the child's illnesses - have unrealistic expectations of the child - frequently complain about or to the child and fail to provide attention or praise - be absent - be misusing substances - persistently refuse to allow access on home visits by professionals - be involved in domestic violence and abuse - be socially isolated - 1.6.
 Staff are constantly mindful that pupils with special educational needs and disabilities can face additional safeguarding challenges including: - assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability - children with special educational needs and disabilities are particularly vulnerable to bullying and may show no outward signs - communication issues can be a barrier to effective safeguarding - 1.7.
 The following table gives some examples of what staff may see or hear, but this is not an exhaustive list and should not be used as a checklist: